Contemplation in front of the Perito Moreno glacier

 • How much does a trip to Patagonia cost?

 This really depends on what you want to do while you are in the region.
 The refuges and campsites can be expensive so it is a good idea to join a group and share the costs.
 Take a good look at what is included in the price of your trip.
-At Kandoo Adventures we include accommodation in Buenos Aires before and after your Patagonia trekking tour, domestic flights down to Patagonia and loads of other stuff such as boat trips, city tours, airport transfers and meals.
+At Kandoo Adventures we include hotel accommodation before and after your Patagonia trekking tour, domestic flights down to Patagonia and loads of other stuff such as boat trips, city tours, airport transfers and most meals.
 These are things you would otherwise have to pay extra for yourself.
 The important thing is to look for value for money, not just the lowest price.

 • Is it safe to travel in Patagonia?

 Absolutely yes.
-Like anywhere in the world there is always the chance of petty theft, but trekking in Patagonia is very safe in both Argentina and Chile.
+Like anywhere in the world, there is always the chance of petty theft, but trekking in Patagonia is very safe in both Argentina and Chile.

 Climbing Aconcagua